Table of Contents

 If your case is mild, you should be able to lead a normal life.
 Your doctor can help you manage your condition.
 They will talk to you about routine testing and vaccines, such as the flu shot.
 You should avoid smoking and secondhand smoke.
 Try to maintain a healthy weight.
 If you have trouble breathing when you exercise, you may need pulmonary rehabilitation.

 Occupational respiratory disease can lead to lung cancer and other diseases.
 People exposed to asbestos are at risk of mesothelioma.
 People exposed to silica dust are at risk of tuberculosis.
-They also can develop rheumatoid arthritis.

 Questions to ask your doctor